sashkoristovski/sashkoristovski/README.md

 Hey there 👋

 I’m Sash, a talented graduate developer with a strong academic background and 15 years network, service delivery experience, currently looking for a software developer opportunity that will allow me to work alongside an expert team of developers and thereby helping to drive my career progression to more senior roles in the future.

-I make it my mission to translate user-focused designs into pixel-perfect websites or applications that run blazing fast.
+I make my mission to translate user-focused designs into pixel-perfect websites or applications that run blazing fast also I look forward to absorb knowledge ,gain experience, collaborate and build amazing products for the world🌍!

 - :telescope: Currently I am looking for a C# software developer opportunity for building web applications.